-Additional opportunities for U.S. exports continue to be e-health technologies and middle- to high-end technology products, such as electro-diagnostic equipment and other specialized medical equipment and devices that do not compete with locally manufactured ones.
+Additional opportunities for U.S. exports continue to be e-health technologies and middle to high-end technology products, such as electro-diagnostic equipment and other specialized medical equipment and devices that do not compete with locally manufactured ones.
 Purchases of large equipment with high prices may often be postponed.

-Among these products, the largest exports from the United States in the past four years were in these HS Codes categories: 9018.90.99.190, 9018.90.99.990, and 9018.39.29.900.
+Among these products, the largest exports from the United States in past years were in these HS Codes categories: 9018.90.99.190, 9018.90.99.990, and 9018.39.29.900.

 The Argentine government and some international loans from multilateral development banks will continue to provide funding to support government programs particularly concentrated on primary care, maternal care, and healthcare infrastructure under a national universal healthcare coverage plan.
-This plan emphasizes efficiency, accessibility and modernization through e-health technologies.
+This plan emphasizes efficiency, accessibility, and modernization through e-health technologies.